robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 ''''''''''''''''''''''''''''

 It is also possible to use several loop variables.
-The syntax is the same as with the normal For loop, but all loop variables are listed in the cells between :name:`:FOR` and :name:`IN`.
+The syntax is the same as with the normal for loop, but all loop variables are listed in the cells between :name:`:FOR` and :name:`IN`.
 There can be any number of loop variables, but the number of values must be evenly dividable by the number of variables.